niraj23/Invoice-App/README.md

 check the `POST /login` route; and logging out with the logout button to test the `DELETE /logout` route.

-### Recipe List Feature
+### Invoice List Feature

-Users should only be able to view recipes on our site after logging in.
+Users should only be able to view invoices on our site after logging in.

-Handle recipe viewing by implementing a `GET /recipes` route.
+Handle invoice viewing by implementing a `GET /invoices` route.
 It should:

-- Be handled in the `RecipesController` with a `index` action
+- Be handled in the `InvoicesController` with a `index` action
 - In the `index` action, if the user is logged in (if their `user_id` is in the session hash):
-  - Return a JSON response with of an array of all recipes with their title, instructions, and minutes to complete data along with a nested user object;
+  - Return a JSON response with of an array of all invoices with their title, instructions, and minutes to complete data along with a nested user object;
     and a HTTP status code of 201 (Created)
 - If the user is **not** logged in when they make the request:
   - Return a JSON response with an error message, and a status of 401 (Unauthorized)

-### Recipe Creation Feature
+### Invoice Creation Feature

-Now that users can log in, let's allow them to create new recipes!
+Now that users can log in, let's allow them to create new invoices!

-Handle recipe creation by implementing a `POST /recipes` route.
+Handle invoice creation by implementing a `POST /invoices` route.
 It should:

-- Be handled in the `RecipesController` with a `create` action
+- Be handled in the `InvoicesController` with a `create` action
 - In the `create` action, if the user is logged in (if their `user_id` is in the session hash):
-  - Save a new recipe to the database if it is valid.
-The recipe should **belong to** the logged in user, and should have title, instructions, and minutes to complete data provided from the params hash
+  - Save a new invoice to the database if it is valid.
+The invoice should **belong to** the logged in user, and should have title, instructions, and minutes to complete data provided from the params hash
   - Return a JSON response with the title, instructions, and minutes to complete data along with a nested user object; and a HTTP status code of 201 (Created)
 - If the user is **not** logged in when they make the request:
   - Return a JSON response with an error message, and a status of 401 (Unauthorized)
-- If the recipe is **not valid**:
+- If the invoice is **not valid**:
   - Return a JSON response with the error messages, and a HTTP status code of 422 (Unprocessable Entity)

-After finishing the `RecipeController` features, you're done!
+After finishing the `InvoiceController` features, you're done!
 Make sure to check your work.
 You should be able to run the full test suite now with `learn test`.

-You should also be able to test this in the React application by creating a new recipe with the recipe form, and viewing a list of recipes.
+You should also be able to test this in the React application by creating a new invoice with the invoice form, and viewing a list of invoices.